Sethian

 - The game is overly linear, requiring players to input specific phrases from the journal to progress, which limits exploration and creativity.

-- The computer's responses are often limited, leading to frustration when attempting to ask questions outside the predetermined path.
+- Many responses from the computer are generic and unhelpful, leading to frustration when trying to ask questions outside the predetermined path.

 - story35 mentions